 And finally, we have one other very helpful tip for WiFi issues.
 Go to Settings > Connections > WiFi > Advanced Settings > and disable the WiFi sleep option.
 That way WiFi stays on no matter what, even when the screen is off.
 Now all your apps and services continue to use WiFi, and you don’t need to keep the screen on while you update apps.
 The September Note 10 update has changes to call quality, WiFi, and overall device stability, and we’re seeing more tweaks in the October upgrade.

 How to Fix Galaxy Note 10 Always-On Display Problems (Or Lift to Wake)

-Samsung added a new “lift to wake” feature to the Galaxy S10 that’s also on the Note 10.
+Samsung added a “lift to wake” feature to the Galaxy S10 that’s also on the Note 10.
 When you pick it up the screen automatically comes to life.
 It’s nice, but some people don’t like it.
-Plus, we’re hearing complaints that the lift to wake or AOD feature is making the phone wakeup in pockets, which is draining the battery.
+Plus, we’re hearing complaints that the lift to wake or AOD feature is making the phone wakeup in pockets, which is draining the battery or butt dialing.